aJustinOng/aJustinOng/README.md

 I was inspired to make this classification project when my friends started making plans to get together to watch the LOTR (Lord of the Rings) trilogy again.
 Hobbits are a race in the Tolkien franchise, and in the movies they are played by several well-known Hollywood actors such as Elijah Wood and Martin Freeman.
 I thought, since they are all male caucasian actors and played similar roles in the movies, can I build a model that can classify between them?

-<img src="/assets/img/project-hobbit-website.gif" width="100%"/>

 So I searched for and downloaded 50 images for each of the chosen five hobbit actors (Elijah Wood, Sean Astin, Billy Boyd, Dominic Monaghan, and Martin Freeman) on Google.
 For the preprocessing, I used OpenCV's Haar cascade classifiers to detect faces and eyes in those images, filtering out the unideal training images.
 I then stored the cropped facial regions into a separate folder before using PyWavelets to extract the facial regions from them.
 The combined images of both the original cropped image and Wavelet transformed image were split into train and test sets, which were finally used to train a SVM (support vector machine) model.
 I used GridSearchCV to determine the best model and parameters.
 After exporting the model as a Pickle file, I loaded it in a Flask server that was connected to a HTML/CSS/JavaScript webpage.
 The webpage allows the user to drop in an image to classify which of the five hobbits the image resembles.
 It also displays the confidence of the model and can detect multiple faces in a single image.

+<img src="/assets/img/project-hobbit-website.gif" width="100%"/>

+I was not satisfied with the model's accuracy, so I went back to the model-building process.
+Since SVM is considered outdated in modern image classification, I replaced it with a CNN (Convolutional Neural Network) approach.
+It skips the wavelet transforming process, since CNN can work directly with raw image pixels.
+It achieved an accuracy of 84.1% after 20-30 training epochs, a hefty 20% improvement from the SVM model.

 ---